xregistry/spec/core/spec.md

   would most likely always be a URL.
 However, in an external tool the reference might be to a local file on disk or a URL.
-- The include MUST reference a JSON Object or Map that is consistent with the model definition of where the include appears.
+- The include MUST reference a JSON Object or Map that is consistent with the model definition of where the include appears, and the target attributes, or keys, are processed in place of the `$include` attribute.
 - Any attributes already present (as siblings to the include) MUST take precedence over an included attribute - matching is done via comparing the `name` of the attributes.